 Financing a small business can be complex, but with a few tricks of the trade, you can get a plan of action going in no time.

-Debt, equity, and other creative financing gives you the money you need to help start or grow your company.
+Debt, equity, and other creative financing give you the money you need to help start or grow your company.
 In theory, you could pay the upfront costs and cover the gaps in cash flow.
 But if you’re not willing or not able to dole out your own cash to cover these costs, you have a menu of options available.